Germany set to ban China's Huawei, ZTE from parts of 5G networks -source

 The deadline to remove all Huawei gear from Britain's 5G networks by the end of 2027 remains unchanged.

-(Reporting by Sarah Marsh, Andreas Rinke and Christian Ruettger; Additional Reporting by Supantha Mukherjee; Editing by Nick Zieminski, Tomasz Janowski and Alexander Smith)
+(Reporting by Sarah Marsh, Andreas Rinke and Friederike Heine; Additional Reporting by Supantha Mukherjee; Editing by Nick Zieminski, Tomasz Janowski, Alexander Smith and Emelia Sithole-Matarise)

 ((sarah.marsh@thomsonreuters.com; +49 30 220133621; Reuters Messaging: sarah.marsh.thomsonreuters.com@reuters.net))